ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/productnode_and_orderableproductnode.md

 # ProductNode and OrderableProductNode

-The `ProductNode` is the abstract base class for product elements for all concrete product nodes.
+The `ProductNode` is the abstract base class for product elements for product nodes.
 It inherits from product category `(CatalogElement)`.

 This class defines the base methods which are needed to instantiate a product node within the tree structure.
-Also some important properties are predefined.
+Also some properties are predefined.

 The `OrderableProductNode` is a concrete implementation for a product from class `ProductNode`.
 There are more concrete implementations available for `ProductNode`.